tiagoamaro/ar_with_rspec_nested_transactions/README.md

 Based on [my rspec_nested_transactions pull request comment](https://github.com/rosenfeld/rspec_nested_transactions/pull/1#issuecomment-238022973), I've prepared this repository to explain the step by step of making ActiveRecord work with the `rspec_nested_transactions` gem.

-## Setup

-This project is a sample Rails 5 project which uses:

-- FactoryGirl
-- RSpec
-- rspec_nested_transactions

 ## Approach

 Instead of using RSpec transactional fixtures (which creates SAVEPOINTS but never use them) or database cleaner (which, well, execute too many commits/rollbacks around each RSpec example), Rodrigo Rosenfeld Rosas (https://github.com/rosenfeld) introduced an interesting idea on using nested transactions to isolate test records.